-The weighted variance for the 2500 segmentations is shown in figure 2a.
+The weighted variance for the 2500 segmentations is shown in figure 2(a).
 Small values of similarity and area thresholds produce few regions and the weighted variance will have small values.
 The weighted variance increases with the similarity and area thresholds.
-The values of Moran' I are shown in figure 2b, which indicates the local minima.
-These local minima are cases where each region is internally homogenous and is dissimilar from its neighbours.
+The values of Moran's I are shown in figure 2(b), which indicates the local minima.
+These local minima are cases where each region is internally homogeneous and is dissimilar from its neighbours.